Joaquín M Azagra-Caro, Carlos Benito-Amat, Ester Planells-Aleixandre

 Academic artists are researchers who create artistic work.
-They form part of the cultural life of cities and contribute to welfare not only trough research but also through art.
-They may commercialise their art, or use it to engage into scientific knowledge diffusion.
-As in the case of academic entrepreneurship and other diffusion channels, the resources needed to develop art on top of research may exclude women and young researchers, contributing to their marginality in science, and may be also incompatible with a career focus on science quality or an organizational logic based on scientific prestige.
-We study survey answers from some 7,000 Spanish academic researchers to analyse these issues, and compare university to other researchers.
-More than half of the researchers create artistic work, and commercialisation is rare whereas engagement is the norm rather than the exception.
-Being a woman researcher, as well as science quality, are contrary to be an artist.
-Younger researchers tend to be artists, but rather commercial than engaged artists.
-University researchers are less likely to be artists than other researchers.
-The detrimental effect of science quality on being an artist is stronger in commercial academic artists, but university artists counterbalance this effect after a certain quality threshold.
-Also, beyond a certain threshold, science quality is positively related to academic engagement through art.
-We discuss the implications for the valorisation of art among interaction channels and research evaluation.
+They form part of the cultural life of cities and contribute to welfare not only through research but also through art.
+They may commercialise their art or use it to engage in scientific knowledge diffusion.
+We seek to understand the relationship between art, academic commercialisation and engagement, and detect barriers to academic art.
+The resources needed to develop and diffuse art in addition to conducting research may be incompatible with a career focused on science quality or an organisational logic based on teaching and pure basic research.
+We study the responses to a survey of some 7,000 Spanish academics and compare university researchers to other researchers.
+More than half of the researchers surveyed create artistic work; however, whereas engagement is the norm rather than the exception, commercialisation is rare.
+Working in a university and producing good quality science run counter to being an artist.
+The detrimental effect of science quality on being a commercial or engaged artist turns positive after a certain threshold, which suggests polarisation among academic artists.
+Among commercial artists, this polarisation seems to apply specifically to university researchers.
+We discuss the implications for the valorisation of art across knowledge transfer channels and in research evaluations.